 |Sir Michael Lyons||Chairman||3/3|

-**Due to unforeseen circumstances, Matthew Pratt, was unable to attend one of the meetings but was fully appraised of the matters discussed therein.
+* Due to unforeseen circumstances, Karen Jones was unable to attend one meeting of the Committee, however she was fully appraised of the matters discussed therein.

-The Committee met two times during the year ended 30 June 2018.
+The Committee met three times during the year ended 30 June 2019.
 For all meetings, papers were circulated sufficiently in advance to allow proper consideration of all matters for discussion.
-The Group Company Secretary acts as Secretary to the Committee.
+The Company Secretary acts as Secretary to the Committee.

 Responsibilities and Terms of Reference

 - to develop and monitor the Company’s approach to sustainability and to review and approve the sustainability targets proposed by management;